On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7: Application to SNR G106.3+2.7

-Finally the $\gamma$-ray luminosity is evaluated via the cross-section presented in \citet{2006ApJ...647..692K}.
-In addition to the hadronic component, we also add a leptonic component contributed by the electrons accelerated by the SNR shock.
-The electron spectrum is constrained by the radio \citep[dominated by the SNR][]{2000AJ....120.3218P} and X-ray {\citep{2020arXiv201211531G,2021arXiv210110329F}\footnote{The former X-ray flux is extracted from the region essentially overlapping the molecular cloud, and the latter flux from the regions covering most of the SNR}} radiations. {We approximate electron spectrum to be a broken power-law}
+In addition to the hadronic component, we add a leptonic component contributed by the electrons accelerated by the {blast wave}.
+We approximate the spectrum of electrons in the SNR to be a broken power-law

-We fit the SED as is plotted in \autoref{fig:SED}, with the parameters listed in \autoref{tab:par}, where $R_{\rm now}$ is the radius of the SNR at present, $E_{\rm SN}$ the explosion energy of the SNR, $M_{\rm ej}$ the ejecta mass, $B$ the magnetic field strength, and $W_{\rm e}$ the total electron energy. $T_{\rm CMB}$, $T_{\rm FIR}$, and $T_{\rm NIR}$ are the temperatures of the CMB, far infrared, and near infrared photons, respectively; $u_{\rm CMB}$, $u_{\rm FIR}$, and $u_{\rm NIR}$ are energy densities of the CMB, far infrared, and near infrared photons, respectively. {We find that the parameters are insensitive to X-ray flux, since we can fit the X-ray data from \citet{2020arXiv201211531G} and \citet{2021arXiv210110329F} with very similar parameters.}
+{where ${\rm d}N_{\rm e}/{\rm d}E$ the differential number of electrons, and $E_{\rm loss}$ the maximum energy determined by energy loss; $\alpha_1$ and $\alpha_2$ are the power-law indices in the low energy and high energy band, respectively; { $E_{\rm b}$, the break energy of the electron spectrum, can be constrained well \citep[$\sim9$ TeV, assuming a magnetic field of 6 $\mu$G,][]{2021Innov...200118G} by the radio \citep{2000AJ....120.3218P} and X-ray {\citep{2021Innov...200118G,2021ApJ...912..133F}} emissions, which are both dominated by the SNR.
+The electron spectrum above the break is quite soft, and the leptonic $\gamma$-ray emissions are dominated over by the hadronic emissions above 10 TeV.
+Hence, the total $\gamma$-ray spectrum is insensitive to the electron spectrum above $E_{\rm b}$.}

-Since the hadronic $\gamma$-ray luminosity $L_{\rm pp} \propto \Omega n_{\rm MC}$ (where $n_{\rm MC}$ is the number density of the MC, a free parameter), and $L_{\rm pp} \propto E_{\rm esc} \propto C_{\rm Q}$, $L_{\rm pp} \propto C_{\rm Q} n_{\rm MC}\Omega$.
-Therefore, we only list $C_{\rm Q} n_{\rm MC}(\Omega/4\pi)$ as a single parameter in \autoref{tab:par}.
-At each time $t$, the protons with energy less than $E_{\rm max}(t)$ are trapped by the turbulence driven by the escaping protons with energy $E_{\rm max}(t)$ via Bell instability.
-At present, protons with energy $\la {58}$ TeV are still trapped by the turbulence.
-Therefore the non-thermal proton spectrum in the MC is almost a $\delta$ function, leading to a novel hadronic $\gamma$-ray spectrum.
-Dominating the $\gamma$-ray flux in $\la 500$ GeV, the leptonic component (the cyan line in \autoref{fig:SED}) is consistent with the Fermi observations \citep{2019ApJ...885..162X} and X-ray observations \citep{2020arXiv201211531G,2021arXiv210110329F}.
-Meanwhile, the hadronic $\gamma$-ray radiation contributed by pp interactions (the yellow line) has a very hard spectrum (d$N/{\rm d}E \propto E^{-1}$) in $\la 500$ GeV.
-The spectrum above 10\,TeV is dominated by the hadronic component, and the whole $\gamma$-ray spectrum can be explained by the hybrid model naturally.
+We fit the SED as is plotted in \autoref{fig:SED}, with the parameters listed in \autoref{tab:par}.} {We find that the parameters are insensitive to X-ray flux, since the different sets of X-ray flux data from \citet{2021Innov...200118G} and \citet{2021ApJ...912..133F} can be fitted with very similar parameters.}